stjude-rust-labs/rfcs/text/0001-sprocket-test.md

 # Prior art
 [prior-art]: #prior-art

-Discuss prior art, both the good and the bad, in relation to this proposal.
+This document has been largely informed by my experience as a WDL author and maintainer of the [stjudecloud/workflows](https://github.com/stjudecloud/workflows) repository.
+The CI of that repo uses `pytest-workflow`.

-TODO(Ari): populate this with some links to existing frameworks and add some basic comments on them
+TODO(Ari): populate this with more links to existing frameworks and add some basic comments on them

+## `pytest-workflow`

+[`pytest-workflow`](https://github.com/lumc/pytest-workflow/) has been a great stop-gap tool for us.
+It is a generalized test framework not specific to WDL, which is ultimately what makes it unwieldly for our use cases.
+The WDL community should have a better solution than a generic test framework.

+That said, if you are familiar with pytest-workflow, you will likely see some similarities between it and my proposal.
+I've leaned on the existing designs used in pytest-workflow, and made them more specific and ergonomic for WDL.

+REVIEWERS: I can elaborate further if asked

 # Future possibilities
 [future-possibilities]: #future-possibilities